You-Gao/Blog/_books/2025-06-30-vibecoding.md

 There is a difference between "*vibe-coding*" and having it assist you. "*Vibe-coding*" is when you have a hazy outline of what you want the computer to do, but have a good understanding of how you want it to "*behave.*" That is, you are an abstraction above simply "*speaking*" to the computer, you just want it to "*do*" what you want it to.

-"*AI-assisted*" coding then is helping you express what the computer should be "*behaving*" rather and its "*computation.*"
+"*AI-assisted*" coding then is helping you express what the computer should be "*behaving*" rather than its "*computation.*"

 ### Programming with Intent